doctrine/mongodb-odm/docs/en/reference/migrating-schemas.rst

 You may have a situation where you want to migrate a Person's name to separate ``firstName`` and ``lastName`` fields.
-This is also possible by specifying the ``@AlsoLoad`` annotation on a method, which will then be invoked during hydration to perform some complex logic.
+This is also possible by specifying the ``@AlsoLoad`` annotation on a method, which will then be invoked immediately before normal hydration.

 .. code-block:: php